Techware Labs Header

 And yes, finally one of the last things that surprised me.
 Directron was actually out on the floor in the exhibition hall.

-Surprising Some of their bright lights =P
+Some of their bright lights =P

-Final Thoughts:
+Final Thoughts

 It's been a memorable first Comdex and hopefully it won't be the last.
-As we all know, the parent company for Comdex, Key3Media has been in deep trouble financially (hell, it's stock is trading at .02 cents).
+As we all know, the parent company for Comdex, Key3Media has been in deep trouble financially (hell, its stock is trading at two cents).
 The attendance this year was much lower than it was in previous years, both in terms of the exhibitors and the attendees.
 Those of you who are interested in the current state of Comdex might want to check out this article over here.

 Read the first part of our Comdex Fall 2002 Article here.